-Road transport emissions are responsible for 28% of LBB's total emissions, below the national average of 31% but above the Greater London average of 24%.
+Road transport emissions are responsible for 28% of LBB's total emissions, below the national average of 32% but above the Greater London average of 25%.

 On a per capita basis, Bromley's transport emissions (0.9t) are just above Greater London's but significantly lower than the national figure of 1.5t per capita.
-Bromley ranks 24th of all London Boroughs for transport emissions.
+Bromley ranks 20th of all London Boroughs for transport emissions - an improvement from 24th in 2016.
 Table 5 sets out the factors that contribute to Bromley's transport related emissions.